Anthropic Front End Interview Guide

 System design rounds

-Anthropic system design is often AI-framed but infrastructure-heavy.
-Start with the product experience, then show enough full-stack depth to handle model latency, queues, retrieval, and safety controls.
+Anthropic system design is often AI-themed but infrastructure-heavy.
+Start with the product experience, then go deep enough on the full stack to cover model latency, queues, retrieval, and safety controls.

 Read GreatFrontEnd's Messenger Chat App system design solution and use it as a base, then adapt it to Anthropic-specific constraints: model latency, streaming, retrieval, tool use, and safety guardrails.
 Rich Text Editor, Collaborative Editor, the Front End System Design Playbook, and the system design question set are useful extensions for artifact editing and shared workspaces.